kiboschool/course-pm-and-design/src/lessons/product-requirements/roadmaps.md

 - **Communicates** with internal and external stakeholders

 Planning a product roadmap is tricky, and it takes years of working as a product manager to master this.
-There is no one size fits all approach/ Figuring out the product roadmap is one of the marks of a senior product manager and truly requires operating at the intersection.
 You may recall the image below from the lesson on [What is Product Management](/lessons/software-team/what-is-pm):

 ![image](https://user-images.githubusercontent.com/1774663/218242642-00fb8dc8-f60f-4ce5-8394-88238bd356b1.png)